Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 6. Araneta Center Route

-This route goes to Araneta Center in Cubao, known as an entertainment hub in the northern part of the region as well as many bus terminals going to places within and beyond Metro Manila.
+This route connects to Araneta Center in Quezon City's Cubao district, an entertainment hub in the northern part of Metro Manila.
+Araneta Center is also home to numerous bus terminals, making it a convenient gateway for trips within and beyond Metro Manila.

 7. Alabang Route

-This route travels to Alabang Town Center and Ayala Malls South Park, both malls found in Alabang, a southern commercial district nearing the border of the National Capital Region.
+This route travels to Alabang Town Center and Ayala Malls South Park, both located in the Alabang district, a commercial area in the southern part of Metro Manila.

 8. Laguna Route

 This route travels to major stops in Sta.
-Rosa, Laguna located just outside Metro Manila; namely Nuvali and Robinson’s Sta.
+Rosa City in Laguna Province, located just outside Metro Manila, namely Nuvali and Robinson’s Sta.
 Rosa Market.

-Most routes start as early as 12 MN and buses come every 30 minutes to an hour, but trip times will vary depending on the severity of Manila traffic.
+Most routes start as early as 12 MN, and buses come every 30 minutes to an hour, but trip times will vary depending on the severity of Manila's traffic.

 UBE Express stops are found at the Main Arrivals Area for Terminal 1, Arrivals Bay 17 for Terminal 2, Arrivals Bay 14 for Terminal 3, and the Arrivals Exit for Terminal 4.
 Every bus has air-conditioning and Wi-Fi access.
 For full routes, updated schedules, and reservations, visit their Facebook page and/or website.